planarian/relative_keys_bin/README.md

 ![screenshot](./relkeys_screenshot.jpg)

-This Windows binary is includes all dependencies except for the soundfont.
+This Windows binary includes all dependencies except for the soundfont.
 The reason is that while the web is awash in "free" soundfonts, very few of them are demonstrably in the public domain (It's on the large side, but [this one](http://www.schristiancollins.com/generaluser.php) seems more likely than most).
 Provided that the file contains a piano track and is named "piano.sf2," Relative Keys should be able to use it.

 The source is also [available](http://www.github.com/planarian/relative_keys).